Erik Morales

-Erik Isaac Morales Elvira (born September 1, 1976) is a Mexican former professional boxer who competed from 1993 to 2012.
+Erik Isaac Morales Elvira (born September 1, 1976) is a Mexican politician and former professional boxer who competed from 1993 to 2012.
 He is the first Mexico-born boxer in history to win world championships in four weight classes, ranging from super bantamweight to light welterweight.

 Morales defeated fifteen world champions during the course of his career, and is famous for his trilogies with fellow Mexican legend Marco Antonio Barrera, as well as Manny Pacquiao.
 ESPN ranked Morales at number 49 on their list of the 50 greatest boxers of all time.

 Morales was inducted into the International Boxing Hall of Fame in June 2018.

 Career history

 Early career

 Erik Morales was born in the Zona Norte section of Tijuana.
 Under the tutelage of his father, José Morales, a fighter himself, Erik started boxing at the age of five and amassed a very impressive amateur career that totaled 114 fights (108–6), winning 11 major titles in Mexico in the process.
 Morales made his professional debut at the age of 16 by knocking out Jose Orejel in two rounds.
 Between 1993 and 1997, he quickly climbed the ranks in the super bantamweight division, winning 26 fights, 20 by knockout, including wins against former champions Kenny Mitchell and Hector Acero Sánchez, before challenging for his first world title.
 It was during this time that he signed with promoter Bob Arum.